-A composite is a combination of two or more materials yielding properties greater than the individual ingredients.
-One material is a particulate or fiber (reinforcement) and the other is formable solid (matrix).
+A composite is a combination of materials that yield properties greater than the individual ingredients.
+One material is always a particulate or fiber (reinforcement) and the other a formable solid (matrix).

 Plastic resins are the formable matrix within the composite.
 Virtually all of the physical properties (chemical, electrical, and thermal) are strongly influenced by the resin.
 Most resins used in composites are the thermosetting type - once formed they cannot be reformed, and they do not melt or flow.
 Thermoplastics are also used in lower temperature applications.
 Most often they are enhanced with synergistic organic and inorganic additives to provide additional functionality.

 Fibers provide strength, dimensional stability and heat resistance.
 Additives are easily incorporated into resin systems to provide pigmentation, flame retardence, weather resistance, superior surface finish, low shrinkage and other desirable properties.

 Final properties are determined by many factors including the type, amount, and composition of the resin systems and reinforcements.
 In addition, the use of additives can greatly affect the properties.